Table of Contents

 Intro

-This is a human-made article.
+This is a human-made and peer-reviewed article.

 This guide is aimed at providing a detailed method for maximizing security and privacy on an Apple iPad (non-cellular).
-This guide should be adapted to fit your threat model, including using this guide on cellular iPads that support iPadOS 18.1 or iPhones that support iOS 18.1.
+This guide should be adapted to fit your threat model, including using this guide on cellular iPads that support iPadOS 18.2 or iPhones that support iOS 18.2.
 While this guide aims to provide a high level of operational security, I am not your security engineer.
 If you'd like to hire me to talk about your threat model, please email c@stellarwind.net.

 Legacy phone calling and texting (SMS, MMS) are inherently insecure.
 Communications content and metadata is collected and stored by various organizations and for many years.
 All people, but especially those in at-risk professions, have a responsibility to safeguard their communications with strong encryption technologies because only then will your coworkers, friends, and family be able to collectively defend your rights.
 In professions where privacy is expected between you and clients like in law and journalism, policy should dictate to either communicate securely or not at all.